vinhyenvodoi98/Cross-Chain-Hackathon-Plant/README.md

 Future :

-1. The contract has the ability to update properties such as the life of a tree, which will display other forms of the tree such as sprouting, flowering, and fruiting.
+1. The contract has the ability to update properties such as the life of a plant, which will display other forms of the plant such as sprouting, flowering, and fruiting.

 ![alt](https://github.com/vinhyenvodoi98/Cross-Chain-Hackathon-Plant/blob/master/images/growing.png)